Adam Doueihi: 2021

 In round 10, Doueihi scored two tries and kicked six goals in Wests Tigers 36–18 victory over Newcastle.
 In round 16, he scored two tries in a 22–38 defeat against South Sydney.

 Despite the Tigers winning just a third of their games, Doueihi scored 174 points in 2021, the fourth most of any player in the competition, and the 7th highest season total ever by a Wests Tigers player.

 2022

-Doueihi played a total of 11 games for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time in their club history.
+Doueihi played a total of 11 games for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the wooden spoon for the first time in their club history.

-In the opening match of Lebanon's 2021 Rugby League World Cup campaign, Doueihi was sent off in the second half for dissent during Lebanon's 34-12 loss to New Zealand.
+In the opening match of Lebanon's 2021 World Cup campaign, Doueihi was sent off in the second half for dissent during the 34-12 loss to New Zealand.

 On 19 October, Doueihi was suspended for one match over the incident and would miss Lebanon's second group match against Ireland.